-Placement is based on the individual Student's interest, learning goals, needs, agency availability and resources.
-The Student schedules interview appointments with two-three appropriate agencies.
-Placement is finalized upon mutual agreement between the Student, the Agency and the Field Director.
+Placement is based on the individual student's interest, learning goals, needs, agency availability and resources.
+The student schedules interview appointments with two-three appropriate agencies.
+Placement is finalized upon mutual agreement between the student, the agency and the field director.

-At the general meeting, the Students will cover information found in the practicum manual.
+At the general meeting, the students will cover information found in the practicum manual.
 The application material is to be completed within three (3) weeks.
-The application material will cover: 1) a brief autobiographical statement; 2) a current resume that should outline the Student's employment and volunteer experience and highlight courses pertinent to possible practicum site (i.e., workshops, child development courses, etc.); 3) Student's statement of expectations of field practicum and educational and professional goals.
+The application material will cover: 1) a brief autobiographical statement; 2) a current resume that should outline the student's employment and volunteer experience and highlight courses pertinent to possible practicum site (i.e., workshops, child development courses, etc.); 3) student's statement of expectations of field practicum and educational and professional goals.

-Upon receipt of the application, the Field Director schedules an interview with the Student to review the application and for further exploration of the Student's interests and expectations for practicum.
+Upon receipt of the application, the field director schedules an interview with the student to review the application and for further exploration of the student's interests and expectations for practicum.

-Based on the interview, the Field Director assists the Student in selecting two-three appropriate agencies to visit and interview (See page 29 for definition of Agency).
-Following the Student's Agency visit and interview, the Field Director, the agency Field Instructor and/or Agency administrator will discuss the visit/interview to finalize Student placement for the next semester.
+Based on the interview, the field director assists the student in selecting two-three appropriate agencies to visit and interview.
+Following the student's agency visit and interview, the Field Director, the agency field instructor and/or agency administrator will discuss the visit/interview to finalize student placement for the next semester.
 A confirmation letter, via university email, will be sent to both the Agency and the Student when placement is finalized.

-Students new to field practicum will attend an orientation meeting scheduled by the Field Director prior to beginning placement to review reporting responsibilities to the Program and the Agency, answer questions, share expectations for practicum, and discuss a general timetable for the semester.
+Students new to field practicum will attend an orientation meeting scheduled by the field director prior to beginning placement to review reporting responsibilities to the Program and the Agency, answer questions, share expectations for practicum, and discuss a general timetable for the semester.